tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/linux/access-control.md

   * Opening privileged network ports (those numbered below `1,024`)
   * Shutting down the system

+The home directory of `root` is `/root`.

 ## `su` substitute user identity

-If invoked without arguments, `su` prompts for the root password and then starts up a **root shell**.
+If invoked without arguments, `su` prompts for the root password and then starts up a `root shell`.
 Root privileges remain in effect until you terminate the shell by typing `<Control-D>` or the `exit` command.

+If you become the root user by just typing `su`, rather than `su -`, you don’t change directories or the environment of the current login session.
+Dẫn đến có thể không chạy được một số commands.

 `su` doesn’t record the commands executed as root, but it does create a log entry that states **who** became root and when.